kvassAI/slate/source/includes/_plans.md

 ### Recurring Day
 A Recurring Order Plan must contain recurring days as a list.
-The recurring_days contains the parameters that decide when the orders are set to be scheduled.
+The recurring_days list contains the parameters that decide when the orders are set to be scheduled.
 The parameters to select the schedule are day, hour and minute.
 This is relative to the [`Plan`](#plans)'s interval unit.
 For example, if the `interval_unit` is set to WEEK, the value of `day` could be between 0 and 6.